Tindog - A dog magazine

 Like in the above situation, the shells are the biggest concern.
 They can potentially cause micro-fissions in the digestive tract if cracked before they are swallowed.
 As well, they can cause a blockage in the digestive tract if the shells are able to stay mostly intact and undigested.

-If you’re worried your dog ate a large sum of seeds or is showing concerning signs, please immediately contact your veterinarian or ASPCA Poison Control
+If you’re worried your dog ate a large sum of seeds or is showing concerning signs, please immediately contact your veterinarian or ASPCA Poison Control.

 Are Sunflower Seeds Poisonous To Dogs?